pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

         .. versionadded:: 0.4

-        Decrypt data that was encrypted via the public key.
+        Decrypt data that was encrypted with the public key.

         :param bytes ciphertext: The ciphertext to decrypt.